 Follow any other self-care instructions you are given.

 Schedule a follow-up visit with your surgeon.
 At that time, you will be checked for how you are healing.
 Sutures (stitches) will be removed if needed.
-The surgeon or nurse may discuss special exercises or massaging techniques with you.

 You may need to wear a special supportive bra for a few months.